Who am I? In short, I have worked in publishing for almost 25 years as an author, editor, creative writing instructor and ghostwriter.

 Having read, written and edited books, I then became a writing instructor.
 I have taught novel writing courses for over a decade both online and in person, and also at retreats, universities and literary festivals.
 Among the many institutions I have taught for are Falmouth University, Southampton University, the National Film and Television School, the Faber Academy, the Professional Writing Academy, the Literary Consultancy, Stratford Literary Festival, Salisbury Literary Festival, Mere Literary Festival, John O’Connor Writing School and Literary Arts Festival, I Am Writing Festival and the Casa Ana mentoring retreats in Andalucía.
 I am currently Head of Learning for the lovely people at Reedsy, and you can find details about my latest course here.

-Having previously been a commissioning editor and publisher, I continue to work as an editorial consultant and mentor for a number of publishers, literary agencies and organisations, and also in a private capacity.
-Locally, I host the Salisbury Writing Circle — a community of new and experienced writers alike.
-I write a weekly column on the arts (sort of) for the Salisbury Journal, Hampshire Chronicle and several other local newspapers, and a monthly book review column for various Living Magazines across the south and midlands.
+Locally, I have hosted the Salisbury Writing Circle since 2015 — a community of new and experienced writers alike.
+I write a weekly column on the arts (sort of) for the Salisbury Journal, Hampshire Chronicle and several other local newspapers across Wiltshire and Hampshire.

 On this website, you’ll find details about the sort of things I get up to, as well as contact information if you’d like to get in touch.
 Many thanks for visiting!